SentsSquadBots/sentswhitelistbot/README.md

 If you want to run the bot without Docker, you will need to install Python and all the packages from `requirements.txt` yourself, plus you will need to serve the cfg files as well.

 ## Limit Command Usage
 The bot has multiple /slashcommands.
-The public members of your server should not have access to these commands. **You must ensure the bot's commands are only accessible to your admins**

-Go into your server's settings -> Integrations -> find the bot, and disable @everyone from using the commands
+The public members of your server should not have access to these commands.
+By default all commands will only be useable by server administrators.
+If you would like to allow specific roles to use the commands, go into your server's settings -> Integrations -> and add roles or members to the different command groups.

 ![Disable Command Access](https://i.imgur.com/ZoNavuU.png)